-The Raleigh Urbanized Area (UZA) has been and continues to be a fast growing region.
+The Raleigh Urbanized Area (UZA) has been and continues to be a fast - growing region.
 The region has responded to this growth with a variety of transportation investments, including the Wake Transit Plan.
-A critical goal of the Wake County / Raleigh UZA Coordinated Human Service Transportation Plan Update, therefore, is to inventory and evaluate how the planned investments in public transportation will impact local and regional human service transportation.
-As part of understanding these changes and their impacts on human service transportation needs, the CHSTP Update will focus on identifying strategies to address remaining gaps.
+A critical goal of the Wake County/Raleigh UZA Coordinated Public Transit - Human Services Transportation Plan Update, therefore, is to inventory and evaluate how the planned investments in public transportation will impact local and regional human service transportation.
+As part of understanding these changes and their impacts on human service transportation needs, the CPT-HSTP Update will focus on identifying strategies to address remaining gaps.

 An important component of improving mobility options for Raleigh UZA residents, even within the context of new local resources, involves coordinating human service transportation programs with the new public transit services implemented as part of the Wake Transit Plan.
-In addition, the FTA requires that urbanized areas develop Coordinated Human Service Transportation Plans (CHSTP) to access certain FTA grant programs.
-Accordingly, a CHSTP is being prepared to align with the Wake Bus Plan as part of planning and programming bus service changes.
+In addition, the FTA requires that urbanized areas develop Coordinated Public Transit - Human Service Transportation Plans (CPT-HSTP) to access certain FTA grant programs.
+Accordingly, a CPT-HSTP is prepared to align with the Wake Bus Plan as part of planning and programming bus service changes.

-The CHSTP focuses on the Raleigh UZA and sets out to:
+The CPT-HSTP: focuses on the Raleigh UZA and sets out to: